alan-turing-institute/vehicle-grid-integration-webapp-private/infrastructure/README.md

 ```

 this will print a list of changes to your terminal so you can see what terraform
 will do.

+## WARNING :skull_and_crossbones:

+Terraform will create a file that ends with `.tfstate`.
+This is sensitive and should not be comited to source code.
+This is in [gitignore](../../.gitignore), but be warned!

-Run the terraform plan with
+Deploy the infrastructure with

 ```
 $ terraform apply